yareally/android-scala-intellij-no-sbt-plugin/readme.md

 2. Add a Scala facet to the project, and set up the compiler (I recommend using at least Scala 10.x).
 You may have to [create a separate throwaway Scala module](http://confluence.jetbrains.com/display/SCA/Setting+up+Scala+plugin+project+in+IntelliJ+IDEA) first if no Scala plugin has already been added globally.
 Note that scala compiler is now its own section and not under compiler as of IDEA 12.1.

 3. Set up the Scala facet for the Android project (add continuations if you wish).
 Alternatively, setting up a Scala project and then adding an Android Facet might be easier for some.
-It's possible to do this while creating a new project or for an exising project via (*File → Project Structure → Facets*)
+It's possible to do this while creating a new project or for an exising project via *File → Project Structure → Facets*

-4. Add the following jars as libraries to your project (via *File → Project Structure → Libraries*):
+4. Add the following jars as libraries to your project via *File → Project Structure → Libraries*:

-  + scala-actors.jar (under */path-to-scala-install-dir/libs/*)
+  + scala-actors.jar under */path-to-scala-install-dir/libs/*

-  + scala-library.jar (*/path-to-scala-install-dir/libs/*)
+  + scala-library.jar under */path-to-scala-install-dir/libs/*

   + continuations.jar (optional, though it's required for actors, futures, promises, async/await, etc).
 The jar is in your scala install directory under */path-to-scala-install-dir/misc/scala-devel/plugins*.

-5. Make sure the libraries created above are set as a dependency for all modules you add a Scala facet from step 2.
+6. Make sure the libraries created above are set as a dependency for all modules you add a Scala facet from step 2.
 Module dependencies are set via *File → Project Structure → Modules → Dependencies Tab*.

   If you create any additional modules not using Scala (like Java only ones), but wish to use code you wrote from a module with a Scala facet, you just have to add that Scala module as a dependency to the Java only module as you would normally in Intellij.